komali2/blog/content/posts/psychic-assault.md

 you find oddly compelling, and the one after that is a political influencer pointing out that that politician you hate did another awful thing.

-We're under psychic assault.
-The purpose of the attack is to commoditize our existence, so as to increase shareholder value.
+We're under psychic attack.
+The purpose of the assault is to commoditize our existence, so as to increase shareholder value.
 Corporations are profit-generating algorithms, and like any good algorithm with no termination criteria, they'll go happily runaway.
 Don't worry about